 Is Rembrandt lighting for natural light and flash photography?

 Yes, absolutely!
-Most of the photos in this tutorial are taken with natural light.
+I used natural light for most of the photos in this tutorial.

-The only difference between natural light and flash is that with flash photography you get to move the light around to change lighting patterns.
+The only difference between natural light and flash is that with flash photography you can move the light around to change lighting patterns.

 If you’re using natural light outdoors you just need to pay attention to the angle and direction of the sun and then figure out which time of day is suitable for the lighting pattern you want to create.

-For a Rembrandt lighting pattern indoors with natural light, just follow in the steps of the master painter.
+To use natural light indoors in a Rembrandt lighting pattern, just follow in the steps of the master painter and use window light for portraits.
 After all, he lit his subjects with indirect natural light coming through a window in his studio… and we all know how highly regarded his paintings are!

 You can of course use direct natural light too, but if you want take advantage of the soft light of indoor photography, don’t position your subject in sunlight.